 National Vital Statistics System—Natality

-The National Center for Health Statistics' (NCHS) National Vital Statistics System (NVSS) collects and publishes data on births in the United States.
+The National Vital Statistics System of the National Center for Health Statistics (NCHS) collects and publishes data on births in the United States.
 NCHS obtains information from the registration offices of all states, New York City, and the District of Columbia.
 The birth certificate must be filed with the local registrar of the district in which the birth occurs.
 Each birth must be reported promptly; the reporting requirements vary from state to state, ranging from 24 hours to as much as 10 days after the birth.
 Demographic information on birth certificates, such as race and ethnicity, is provided by the mother at the time of birth.
 Hospital records provide the base for information on birthweight.

 Population Denominators.
 Population denominators are based on Census data.
 The 2003 revision of the U.S. Standard Certificate of Live Birth uses revised race and ethnicity sections conforming to the 1997 Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity.
 The 2003 revision permits reporting of more than one race (multiple races).
 In 2003, states began adopting this new certificate on a rolling basis.
 Starting with 2016 data, all 50 states and the District of Columbia have adopted the 2003 certificate.
-Prior to 2016 data, to provide uniformity and comparability of data for trend comparison, bridged-race categories were presented.
+Before 2016 data, to provide uniformity and comparability of data for trend comparison, bridged-race categories were presented.
 Therefore, data for race groups for 2016 and subsequent years are not comparable with earlier data.
 The bridged population estimates can be found online at https://www.cdc.gov/nchs/nvss/bridged_race.htm.
-Prior to America's Children, 2003, rates were based on populations estimated from the 1990 Census.
+Bridged-race estimates are no longer available after 2020 data.
+Before America's Children, 2003, rates were based on populations estimated from the 1990 Census.

 Detailed information on the methodologies used to develop the revised populations, including the populations for birth rates for teenagers and birth rates for unmarried teenagers, is presented in several publications.